Skip to main content

 Methods: The workshop is attendance only and limited number (20 students).
 From the second lesson, attendance will be recorded by means of a paper register.
 Excessive absences will jeopardise access to the final examination and thus the awarding of credit.

 The course is open to all students.
-To enrol send an e-mail by mid-February to the e-mail address of the teacher making sure to indicate as subject "LABORATORY ENROLLMENT" and to specify first name, surname, matriculation number, course of study, curriculum, year of course.
+To enrol send an e-mail by mid-February to the e-mail address of the teacher making sure to indicate as subject "LABORATORY ENROLLMENT" and to specify surname, first name, matriculation number, course of study, curriculum, year of course.
 Whoever is NOT really willing to attend is kindly requested NOT to ENROLL, since he/she would take away another student's place.

 Programme:The workshop, through the presentation of texts and images, aims to provide the basic tools for understanding the ancient Indian language (Vedic and Sanskrit) and its alphabet.
 A particular aim is to show students how Greek, Latin, Germanic and Slavic languages are related to the language varieties of North India.
 The devanāgarī script (देवनागरी), which is the basis of all modern scripts in the Indian Union and Nepal, Bangladesh and Śrī Laṅkā.